Does classical thermodynamics need a third law? Securing the second law at absolute zero: Introduction

-Broadly defined, the Third Law characterizes two general properties of systems at ``the boundary of accessible states''---the neighborhood of absolute zero: (i) the vanishing of specific heats as temperature vanishes, and (ii) the vanishing of the isothermal variation of entropy as temperature vanishes, known as Nernst's theorem or Nernst heat theorem.\citep{Nernst1924} The former is supported by robust empirical evidence \citep{Nernst1912}, confirmed by microscopic models \citep{Debye1912, Sommerfeld1928} and thermodynamic arguments.\citep{Martin-Olalla2025d} The latter is supported by indirect evidence---namely the unattainability of the absolute zero isotherm---and by direct observations of the vanishing of $\Delta S$ in chemical reactions, including phase transitions, as well as the vanishing of expansion coefficients.\citep{Nernst1906,Young1975} The two general properties were synthesized in Planck's celebrated statement: ``as the temperature diminishes indefinitely the entropy of a chemical homogeneous body of finite density approaches indefinitely near to a definite value, which is independent of pressure, the state of aggregation and of the special chemical modification'' \citep{Planck1921}.
+Broadly defined, the Third Law characterizes two general properties of systems at ``the boundary of accessible states''---the neighborhood of absolute zero: (i) the vanishing of specific heats as temperature vanishes, and (ii) the vanishing of the isothermal variation of entropy as temperature vanishes, known as Nernst's theorem or Nernst heat theorem.\citep{Nernst1924} These two general properties were synthesized in Planck's celebrated statement: ``as the temperature diminishes indefinitely the entropy of a chemical homogeneous body of finite density approaches indefinitely near to a definite value, which is independent of pressure, the state of aggregation and of the special chemical modification'' \citep{Planck1921}.